-Figure 3 Brain weight in relation to body weight for the reptilian class.
+FIGURE 8.3 Brain weight in relation to body weight for the reptilian class.
 The solid line of the convex polygon encloses the data for all reptiles, while the dotted lines enclose the different reptilian clades.
 The tuatara, as the only recent member of the Sphenodontia, is indicated by a star.
-Note the lower brain-body ratios in snakes in comparison to the other reptilian taxa.
+Note the lower brainbody ratios in snakes in comparison to the other reptilian taxa.
 Figure modified from Northcutt, R.G., 2012.
 Variation in reptilian brains and cognition.
 Brain Behav.
 Evol.
 82, 45-54.

-There is a rich literature on comparisons of individual species of vertebrate classes with respect to relative brain sizes (for review, see van Dongen, 1998; Northcutt, 2012).
-Although some overlap between classes exists, these analyses mostly suggest that during the transition from reptiles to birds and from reptiles to mammals, brain size increased massively.
-This increase in brain volume was, however, not uniform for all brain areas.
-When comparing the size of specific brain area in relation to the size of the whole brain, it is mainly the forebrain that increased dramatically.
-In frogs (Rana catesbeiana), the telencephalon constitutes only 22% of the total brain volume, while in reptiles, telencephalic values range from 29% in snakes (Nerodia sipedon) over 36% in the tuatara (Sphenodon punctatus) and 42% in warans (Varanus bengalensis) to 45% in crocodiles (Caiman crocodilus, Northcutt, 2012).
+36% in the tuatara (Sphenodon punctatus) and 42% in warans (Varanus bengalensis) to 45% in crocodiles (Caiman crocodilus, Northcutt, 2012).
 In birds, the telencephalon constitutes an even bigger portion of the whole brain.
 The telencephalon takes up 43% of the whole brain in emus (Olkowicz et al., 2016; again, see Corfield et al., 2008 on kiwis, which seem to represent a special case within Palaeognathae) and 51% in chicken (Northcutt, 2012).
 In Neoaves, proportional telencephalon volume is even larger.
 Among parrots, the telencephalon comprises 68% of the total brain volume in budgerigars, 73% in African Grey parrots, and 77% in Indian ringed parrots (derived from Iwaniuk et al., 2004; see also Olkowicz et al., 2016 and below).
 Among Passeriformes, the telencephalon constitutes 67% of the entire brain in house sparrows, 68% in Eurasian jays, and 74% in hooded crows (derived from Rehkämper et al., 1991a).

 Within the telencephalon, especially the pallium experienced a hypertrophy in both absolute size and in relation to the remaining telencephalon.
 A recent study showed that in birds, an increase in overall brain size is driven mainly by an increase in pallial volume (Sayol et al., 2016).
 These results even suggest that relative brain size can be used as a proxy for relative pallium size in comparative studies.
 In amphibians, the pallium takes only 52% of the total telencephalon volume, increasing to 70% in lizards and 85% in crocodiles and basal birds (Northcutt, 2012).
 Among Neoaves, the pallium of parrot species comprises 78% of the telencephalic volume in budgerigars, 86% in African Grey parrots, and 83% in Indian ringed parrots (data derived from Iwaniuk et al., 2004; Iwaniuk and Hurd, 2005).
 Within Passeriformes, the pallium constitutes 90% of the telencephalon in house sparrows, 86% in Eurasian jays, and 88% in hooded crows (data derived from Rehkämper et al., 1991a).
 This increase in proportional pallial volume probably enabled specific bird species to develop cognitive abilities that are beyond the capabilities of reptilians and bird species with smaller pallial structures.
-Indeed, several studies have shown that the sizes of certain pallial subdivisions, such as the meso- and nidopallium, correlate with some specific domains of higher cognition, such as innovation rate or tool use (Timmermanns et al., 2000; Lefebvre et al., 2002, 2013; Mehlhorn et al., 2010; Lefebvre et al., 2013).
+Indeed, several studies have shown that the sizes of certain pallial subdivisions, such as the mesoand nidopallium, correlate with some specific domains of higher cognition, such as innovation rate or tool use (Timmermanns et al., 2000; Lefebvre et al., 2002, 2013; Mehlhorn et al., 2010; Lefebvre et al., 2013).

-1.09.2.3 Neuron Numbers and Scaling Rules
+8.2.3 Neuron Numbers and Scaling Rules